 Over six miles of sanitary sewer main is being installed in the Turner Tract, Shields Valley, and Piasa Valley areas of Alton.
 Work kicked off in February 2021 and will continue to progress until 2023.
 When Illinois American Water acquired the Alton Regional Wastewater system the company made a commitment to address requirements set forth by the Illinois Environmental Protection Agency to remedy combined sewer overflows.

 - The projects in Turner Tract and Shields Valley will address 1.69 miles of sanitary sewer main.

 - These projects will continue into early 2022, depending on the location.

-- The work in Piasa Valley began this spring
+- The work in Piasa Valley began in the spring of 2021.

 - This project includes almost five miles of sanitary sewer main.

 - Work is expected to continue for over two years.